trustoverip/vLEI-EGF-3.0-Interim-Update-Public-Review/README.md

 * Engagement Context Role Credential Framework

 Review templates have been provided for members to record their comments and questions.
-The ToIP public review will run until Friday, February 21, 2025.
+The ToIP public review will run until Friday, March 21st, 2025.

 Thank you and looking forward to your comments/questions.